 I was showing the universe that I was willing to put in the work, I wanted to work with brands, take my blog to another level, earn money through my blog by contacting people, and that I believed in my blog.
-In turn I was creating the opportunities that were being sent to me.
-Not by the people who I had contacted but opportunities still, and that’s just want I wanted.
+In turn, I was creating the opportunities that were being sent to me.
+Not by the people who I had contacted but opportunities still, and that’s just what I wanted.

 I talk about this in detail in my podcast episode of What She Said with Lucy, I’m Episode 12 of Series 2 which you can listen to here.
 It’s a really positive and honest conversation so I hope you find it useful and inspiring.